Encoding Strategies for Long-Term LearningEncoding Strategies for Long-Term Learning - students learning in classroom

 When attention is divided between multiple demanding tasks, encoding of each task suffers.
 Students who check their phones during instruction encode less than those who focus completely.
 Similarly, overly complex instruction that demands attention to multiple elements simultaneously can overwhelm attention capacity.

-Research on cognitive load theory addresses how instructional design affects attention and encoding.
+Research on cognitive load theoryaddresses how instructional design affects attention and encoding.
 Managing cognitive load ensures sufficient attention remains available for encoding target content.

-Working Memory and Encoding
+Working Memory Capacity Effects

 Working memory is the cognitive system that holds and manipulates information during encoding.
 It serves as the workspace where new information is processed before entering long-term memory.